pri-k/docs-mysql/bootstrapping.html.md

             $ monit start mariadb_ctrl

+        If the node is prevented from starting by the Interruptor, use the [manual steps](monitoring-mysql.html#manual-rejoin) to force an SST.

     1. Verify that the new nodes have successfully joined the cluster.
 The following command outputs the total number of nodes in the cluster:

             mysql> SHOW STATUS LIKE 'wsrep_cluster_size';